Definition of 'recommend'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Your doctor will recommend scans to check this.
 The Sun (2012)Some experts recommend a daily dose of cod liver oil.
 Alternative Health Care for Women (1991)Doctors recommend gradually tapering doses before quitting.
 Times, Sunday Times (2008)You are quite certain that he completed the course and personally recommended his cousin.
 Times, Sunday Times (2013)Would the reviewer recommend this book above others?
 Christianity Today (2000)To stop this from happening doctors recommended cutting his brain in two.
 The Sun (2010)Doctors also recommend daily regular exercise for the treatment of arterial problems in other body areas.
 How to Lower High Blood Pressure (1994)Please can you recommend a short course in teaching reading?
 Times, Sunday Times (2011)We recommend you book early to secure your place.
 Times, Sunday Times (2010)Luckily it was caught early but doctors recommended fertility treatment.
 The Sun (2013)But he stopped short of recommending a maximum daily dose of electronic games.
 Times, Sunday Times (2007) Doctors recommend at least two rounds to maximise the chances of success.
-Times, Sunday Times (2014)Recommended daily limits are two to three units for a woman and three to four for a man.
-Times, Sunday Times (2009)They now recommend anyone visiting hospital for painful tests to pop a treasured picture into their bag to help them cope.
+Times, Sunday Times (2014)They now recommend anyone visiting hospital for painful tests to pop a treasured picture into their bag to help them cope.
 The Sun (2011)He says he would recommend counselling not only to anyone trying to deal with bereavement but also to pupils suffering from academic stress.
 Times, Sunday Times (2013)The dose recommended by doctors is around 1,000 mg per day.
 PCOS DIET BOOK: How you can use the nutritional approach to deal with polycystic ovary syndrome (2002)Could anyone recommend to him a good book on Turkey?
 Times, Sunday Times (2016)I would not recommend anyone try this route to justice unless they have a strong will.
 Times, Sunday Times (2016)People who suffer migraines should take more than the standard recommended dose of aspirin, a review of medical studies suggests.
 Times, Sunday Times (2010)It should also be noted that the recommended doses of copper apparently increase the animal's resistance to antibiotics in its gut.
 The Residue Report - an action plan for safer food (1988)I'm concerned for his mental health and would recommend counselling or possibly medication.
 Times, Sunday Times (2007)He may recommend counselling, medication, or a combination of both.
 The Sun (2011)

 Trends of 'recommend'